mengdotzip/Mazarin/README.md

     - `listen_url`: Domain name for the web interface
     - `static_dir`: Directory for static web files
     - `keys_dir`: Directory containing authentication keys

+**Note:** The webserver configuration is automatically added to the proxies array with a "web" protocol.
+If you want to access your web interface, make sure to include its domain name in the TLS domains list.

 3. **Set up authentication**